yeagerai/genworlds/docs/docs/genworlds-framework/agents/think.md

 ## Understanding Brains

-The "brain" of the agent is the system that controls this thinking process.
+A Brain in GenWorlds is a system that controls one step of an Agent's thinking process.
 It manages the process of thought generation, evaluation, and selection.
-The brain class defines the functions necessary for these processes and uses the language model to generate and evaluate thoughts.
+The Brain class defines the functions necessary for these processes and uses a Large Language Model to generate and evaluate thoughts.

 Different types of brains can be created to handle different tasks, scenarios, or problems.
 Each brain type is a subclass of the base `Brain` class and modifies the configuration parameters to suit the specific task.